-Enter the percent of a brand’s total sales in a market and the percent of the total population in that market to determine the BDI (Brand Development Index).
+Enter the percent of a brand’s total sales that come from a market and the percent of the total population in that market to determine the BDI (Brand Development Index).

 BDI Formula